Kingswear Castle Britain's last steam powered river paddle steamer

 Kingswear Castle is operated on behalf of the Paddle Steamer Kingswear Castle Trust by the Dartmouth Steam Railway and River Boat Company.

-Click on the button below to visit the operator’s website.
+Click on the button below to visit the operator’s website for timetable and ticketing information.

 History of